 Original scouts and new scouts then congregate in and around the chosen home sites.
 Some studies suggest that as the bees gather, a consensus is formed on the home site with the most scout bees in attendance.
 The decision is then made for the site with the most “votes,” and the scout bees return to the waiting cluster to alert the rest of the bees to the decision.

-The entire process from the departure of the mother hive, to unanimous group decision of new home site may go on for a few hours to a few days, though a typical wait is about 24 hours.
-Then they’re off yet again, buzzing and darting in the sky, now with set destination: their new home.
+The process, from departing the mother hive to the eventual group decision of a new home site, can take a few hours to a few days, though a typical duration is about 24 hours.
+Then the bees are off yet again, buzzing and darting in the sky, now with set destination: their new home.